Reviews You Can Rely On

 Worst2.53

 From the box, the Victorinox performed admirably in our paper slicing test.
-Though it wasn't as silky smooth, gliding through the paper as some others in our lineup, it did a more than adequate job of cutting without catching any burrs.
+Though it wasn't as silky smooth, gliding through the paper as some other knives in our lineup, it did a more than adequate job of cutting without catching any burrs.

-Our only real complaint about the build quality of the Victorinox is with the molded nylon handle.
-The unit we tested had minor seams running down the center of the handle.
-It wasn't enough to irritate our hands during light use and sanded off with regular sandpaper quite easily.
-Still, this lack of attention to detail isn't something we're excited to see in this otherwise solidly constructed chef's knife.
+My only real complaint about the build quality of the Victorinox is with the molded nylon handle.
+The unit I tested had minor seams running down the center of the handle.
+It wasn't enough to irritate my hands during light use initially, and I eventually sanded it off quite easily with a bit of sandpaper.
+Still, this lack of attention to detail isn't something I want to see in an otherwise solidly constructed chef's knife.

 victorinox swiss classic 8-inch - though the victorinox may be lacking a few of the finest finishing...